mrJezy/mrJezy.github.io/_posts/2018-04-07-dominant-colors.md

 excerpt: "Movies, Dominant Colors, k-means"
 ---

-# Dominant Colors extraction from Movie Posters

 I wrote a shiny app to extract dominant colors from movie posters, using k-means clustering.
-You can find the application here: [https://datafitness.shinyapps.io/dominant_colors/]
+You can find the application here: [Dominant Colors](https://datafitness.shinyapps.io/dominant_colors/)

 ## The code for the application: